ckng0221/job-scheduler/README.md

 [![CI](https://github.com/ckng0221/job-scheduler/actions/workflows/ci.yml/badge.svg)](https://github.com/ckng0221/job-scheduler/actions/workflows/ci.yml)

 Job Scheduler is a proof of concept (POC) distributed job scheduler written in [Go](https://go.dev/) and [TypeScript](https://www.typescriptlang.org/).
+The application allows users to submit their jobs and run on desired schedule, for both one-time trigger and recurrence schedule.
 It consists of four main components:

 - `API`: Responsible for creating jobs and executions, user authentication, and other business logic.
 - `Scheduler`: Polls the latest active jobs from the database and submits them to the job queue.